Surrogate Costs & Fees

 ** If an intended parent has a recent mental health screening, we can review it and inform them if it is acceptable.
 If this is the case, we will deduct $500.00 from the screening total above.

-This additional program allows you, the client, the ability to change surrogates as many times as needed.
-The fee for this program, if elected, is due once the Surrogate has passed the criminal, psychological and medical screening and is non-negotiable and not refundable.
-This is only valid for 3 years.
+This additional program allows intended parents the ability to change surrogates as many times as needed.
+The fee for this program, if elected, is due once the surrogate has passed the criminal, psychological, and medical screening.
+It is non-negotiable, non-refundable, and valid for 3 years.

 First time surrogate deposit- $65,000.00-$80,000.00